SoftwareAG/c8y-docs/content/users-guide/administration-bundle/tfa.md

 After this process the mobile application will generate a new code every 30 seconds that can be used to complete the authentication process.

-#### Revoking
+#### Revoking the secret

-Although the setup must be done by each individual user, revoking the secret is only possible as a tenant administrator in the Administration application.
-As so, if the user loses the phone or uninstalls the application they must contact the tenant administrator.
+><b>Info:</b> Although the setup must be done by each individual user, revoking the secret can only be done by a tenant administrator (a user with ADMIN role) via the Administration application.
+As so, if the user loses the phone or uninstalls the application they must contact a tenant administrator.

-From the tenant administrator perspective the process to revoke the key is:
+To revoke the key follow these steps:

 1. Navigate to the Administration application.
 2. Click on the desired user in the **Users** page.